ChrislyBear-GH/Factorio-BotPrioritizer/README.md

 - Or you can use the keyboard hotkey, which defaults to **CONTROL + D**:
 ![Keyboard configuration page][controls]

+## New in 0.1.4

+There's also an option to just use the current personal roboport area as selection area!
+This way is much quicker to take over robot jobs!

 ------------------------

 ## How to use the mod?

-Each of the two previsouly shown options will activate the selection tool.
-It will put whatevery you had in your hand back into the inventory and give you the selection tool in your hand.
-The cursor will show the mod icon and if you click-and-drag to select an area there will be a purple border.
+Each of the two previsouly shown options will either **activate the selection tool** or **do the re-prioritization right away**, depending on the **mod settings**.

+If you have set the mod to **use the selection tool**, the cursor will show the mod icon and if you click-and-drag to select an area there will be a purple border.

 After making a selection, the mod will re-issue the construction/deconstruction/upgrade commands for the selected entities, so your personal robots will get a chance to take over the job.
 Those poor base robots will turn around and go back and put their things back into storage.